 - 4.1 Any Federation may apply to organise an IOF event. - 4.2 Applications shall be forwarded by the Federation to the IOF Office.
-The official application form shall be used, and the applications shall contain all requested information and guarantees. - 4.3 The IOF Council may impose a levy on any IOF event.
+The official application form shall be used, and the applications shall contain all requested information and guarantees.
+When there is no successful applicant, the application period will normally be extended further until a valid application has been received, evaluated and IOF Council have appointed an organiser.
+Such applications will be handled in the order they are received and appointed as soon as possible.
+IOF Council may decide not to organise an event if no suitable applications are received in appropriate time. - 4.3 The IOF Council may impose a levy on any IOF event.
 The amount of the levy shall be announced at least six months before the closing date for applications for that event. - 4.4 The IOF Council may void the sanctioning of an event if the organiser fails to comply with the rules, the norms, the IOF Event Adviser's directions or the information submitted in the application.
-The organiser cannot claim damages in this case. - WTOC 4.5 Applications shall be received no later than January 1st four years prior to the championship year.
-The organising Federation is appointed the same year.
-Prior to the appointment, the applicant must sign a contract with the IOF. - WRE 4.6 The IOF Council shall indicate the criteria these events must meet.
-Applications shall be due no later than September 30th in the year prior to the event year and shall be approved or rejected by the IOF Council by October 31st of the same year.
+The organiser cannot claim damages in this case. - WTOC 4.5 Applications shall be received no later than 1 January three years prior to the championship year.
+The provisional appointment of organisers or organising Federations is made by the IOF Council no later than 31 October the same year.
+Each appointment must be confirmed by the signing, within 6 months, of a contract to organise the event, else Council may make an alternative appointment. - WRE 4.6 The IOF Council shall indicate the criteria these events must meet.
+Applications shall be due no later than 30 September in the year prior to the event year and shall be approved or rejected by the IOF Council no later than 31 October of the same year.